An in-depth look into securing your cloud data with these G Suite data loss prevention best practices

-G Suite Data Loss Prevention for Team Drive
+G Suite Data Loss Prevention for Shared Drive

-Google Team Drive is very similar to Google Drive, so much of what is discussed above applies.
-Team Drive was developed by Google mainly to fix issues organizations can run into when an employee leaves.
+Google Shared Drive is very similar to Google Drive, so much of what was discussed above applies.
+Shared Drive was developed by Google mainly to fix issues that organizations ran into when an employee left.
 All of the files that employee owned in Google Drive had to be migrated somehow, or the user account would have to remain open for others to access.

-With Team Drives, the organization (or “domain”) owns the files, rather than individual users.
-So, when an employee moves on, all the files they stored in Team Drives is still easily accessible to the rest of the team.
+With Shared Drives, the organization (or “domain”) owns the files, rather than individual users.
+So, when an employee moves on, all the files they stored in Shared Drives is still easily accessible to the rest of the team.
 And the system admin doesn’t have to deal with migrating the files.

-The biggest difference between Team Drive data loss prevention and Drive is that Team Drives are owned by the domain.
-Therefore, DLP rules will apply to everyone in the organization in Team Drives, whereas Drive DLP rules can also be assigned by organizational unit or group.
-If a data loss prevention rule in G Suite is assigned by anything other than the entire domain, it will automatically not apply to Team Drives.
+The biggest difference between Shared Drive data loss prevention and Drive is that Shared Drives are owned by the domain.
+Therefore, DLP rules will apply to everyone in the organization’s Shared Drive, whereas Drive DLP rules can also be assigned by the organizational unit or group.
+If a data loss prevention rule in G Suite is assigned by anything other than the entire domain, it will automatically not apply to Shared Drives.

 G Suite Data Loss Prevention for Gmail

 People tend to focus on shared drives when they think about data loss prevention.
 But a lot of data loss occurs through email as well.
 For example, an employee could accidentally attach the wrong file to an email and send it to someone who shouldn’t have access to data such as employees’ social security numbers.